 Students often lack the necessary perspective to adequately edit their work when pressed against deadlines and even the desire just to be done with it.
 And, because it isn’t always possible to get a qualified third party with the time or inclination to run a critical eye over their work, it’s important that students take the time to allow their work to rest.

 Ideally, this ‘rest’ will be at least overnight.
 If that’s not possible, the student should allow a few hours break before casting a final, refreshed eye over their work before submitting it.

 Allowing for this time and distance allows the student to reset and helps ensure fewer errors escape the eagle-eyed editor!

 The student should be encouraged to read the text aloud on the final run-through.

-When the student reads their work aloud, they are forced to read at a slower pace than they would do if they were reading their work silently.
+When the student reads their work aloud, they are forced to read at a slower pace than they would if they were reading their work silently.

-This slower pace encourages the student to pay more attention to the words on the page and provides them with a further opportunity to catch any mistakes as they listen to the words rather than merely read them.
+This slower pace encourages the student to pay more attention to the words on the page and provides a further opportunity to catch any mistakes as they listen to the words rather than merely read them.

 In the Final Analysis

 As your students develop the skills above, it’s vital to reinforce that information reports are short, concise documents written for a particular purpose and audience.

 These two facts should reinforce every decision students make during the writing process.
 With these facts consistently in mind, it will be difficult for students to stray too far from the report’s original goals.